Lorien2027/finance-app/docs/source/index.rst

-..
-Finance app documentation master file, created by sphinx-quickstart on Thu Apr 15 01:54:21 2021.
+.. src documentation master file, created by sphinx-quickstart on Thu May 27 11:03:48 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Finance app's documentation!
 =======================================

-.. automodule:: application
-   :members:
-   :private-members:
-   :undoc-members:
-   :show-inheritance:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

+   application
+   month_window
+   statistics
+   utils

 Indices and tables